Veronicaywl/Cryptocurrencies/README.md

 - Tradable Currency Table

 At a glance of the tradable crypto table, majority of the cryptocurrencies fall in class 0 and class 1.
-The only class 2 crypto currency is BitTorrent.
+The only crypto currency in class 2 is BitTorrent.

 ![Tradable_crypto_table](https://user-images.githubusercontent.com/94089680/166112067-45d29687-2818-4593-913f-8e6c0785b1db.png)